tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. It constructs EncodedClientHelloInner as described in {{encoding-inner}}.

 1. It constructs a second partial ClientHelloOuterAAD.
-This MUST be constructed as described in {{encrypting-clienthello}} with an empty `enc` field.
+This MUST be constructed afresh as described in {{encrypting-clienthello}}.
 The extensions MAY be copied from the original ClientHelloOuter unmodified, or omitted.
 If not sensitive, the client MAY copy updated extensions from the second ClientHelloInner for compression.

 1. It encrypts EncodedClientHelloInner as described in
    {{encrypting-clienthello}}, using the second partial ClientHelloOuterAAD, to